fineans/stock-price-prediction/README.md

 # 🤖 Stock Price Prediction

-Just a tiny terminal app using the yfinance api to predict the stock prices!
+• Just a tiny terminal app using the yfinance api to predict the stock prices •

 ## 🔨 Setup